benignware/wp-bootstrap-hooks/README.md

 Please note that as soon as Bootstrap 4 is finally released, the default configuration will change.

 ## API

+Bootstrap Hooks is highly customizable.
+This is mainly required because of managing different Bootstrap versions without splitting up the codebase.
+Normally there should be no need to change a lot.

 ### Comments